kyle-bersani/opencv-examples/SimpleMarkerDetection/README.md

 ## Overview

-This folder details simple utilities for the detection and filtering of IDs
+This folder is meant for experimenting with the use of multiple sized markers on an Aruco Board